The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 Strychnine is one of the most popular poisons, often appearing in literary works, cinema and even comics.

-Dinoflagellates - plankton producing mitotoxin
+Dinoflagellates - plankton that produce maytotoxin

 This is what liquid mercury looks like

-An interesting fact: after analyzing the remains of Tsar Ivan the Terrible, scientists came to the conclusion that the last representative of the Rurik family was poisoned with mercury for a long time, from which he eventually died.
+Interesting fact: after analyzing the remains of Tsar Ivan the Terrible, scientists came to the conclusion that the last representative of the Rurik family was poisoned with mercury for a long time, from which he eventually died.

 Polonium in its natural state

-fruits of the cerberus tree
+Fruits of the Cerberus tree

 Botulinum toxin